 Hubble Space Telescope image of Pluto from Starts with a Bang

-- When this course was taught in 2014, our best image of the dwarf planet Pluto was this Hubble Space Telescope image.
+- When this course was taught in 2014, our best image of the dwarf planet Pluto was this heavily processed Hubble Space Telescope image.
 On July 17, 2015, NASA's New Horizons spacecraft executed a fly-by of the Pluto system, returning the linked image.

 Ceres viewed by Hubble Space Telescope from NASA